mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 | **Total** | **$525** |
 | ***Average*** | ***~$40 per cartoon*** |

-It's more than I expected to spend at the outset, but here's how I rationalized the cost to myself: I had to break up the text somehow.
-It was either going to cost me money to hire someone or it would cost me hours and hours of my own time scouring the Internet for good stock photos.
+I know!
+It's a lot.
+Especially for a blog like mine that doesn't really make money.

-Before I hired Loraine, I did try stock photos.
-The problem was I could only find images that *kind of* matched the sentiment I was trying to convey.
+But I had to break up the text *somehow*.
+It was either this, pay for stock photos, or spend hours searching through free stock photos that *kind of* fit.

-Let me give you an example.
-Searching through all the stock photos felt a bit like this:
+I did initially try searching for stock photos, but it felt a bit like this:

 {% assign fig_caption = "Photo by [Pawel Janiak](https://unsplash.com/photos/dxFi8Ea670E?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)" | markdownify | remove: "<p>" | remove: "</p>" %}